Adhesive capsulitis of the shoulder: Diagnosis

-Adhesive capsulitis can be diagnosed by history and physical exam.
-It is often a diagnosis of exclusion, as other causes of shoulder pain and stiffness must first be ruled out.
-On physical exam, adhesive capsulitis can be diagnosed if limits of the active range of motion are the same or similar to the limits to the passive range of motion.
-The movement that is most severely inhibited is external rotation of the shoulder.
+Adhesive capsulitis is traditionally diagnosed by history and physical exam.
+It is often a diagnosis of exclusion, meaning it is only diagnosed after other causes of shoulder pain and stiffness have been ruled out.
+On physical exam, adhesive capsulitis can be diagnosed if limits of the active range of motion are the same or similar to the limits to the passive range of motion - that is, motion stops at roughly same point whether the patient moves the arm independently or the examiner moves it passively.
+While the range of motion in external rotation is often the most severely limited, passive range of motion in abduction is particularly useful diagnostically: restriction below 80° is a strong indicator, and restriction below 40° is nearly 100% predictive of adhesive capsulitis.